Chalet Charlotte Reviews

 Iglu acts as a travel agent for disclosed principles/tour operators, further details of which will be made available at the time of booking.
 Your holiday contract will be bound by the tour operators terms and conditions.

-The price shown includes 7 nights accommodation, on an accomodation basis only.
+The price shown includes 4 nights accommodation, with flights from Gatwick.

 Prices shown are per person, per duration indicated, based on maximum occupancy.
 Descriptions and quality ratings are provided by the Tour Operator (or one of the Tour Operators where similar holidays are offered by more than one supplier).
 We reserve the right to make minor adjustments to the description or rating based on staff and customer feedback.
 For payments by credit card, a 2% credit card charge (2.5% for AMEX) will be added to your invoice.
 If you pay by a UK issued debit card, there is no charge.